Board Committees

 6. Coordinate review and reassessment annually of the adequacy of the various committee charters and recommendation of any proposed changes to the Board for approval.

-9. Review and discuss with management matters concerning the Company’s Code of Conduct and anti-fraud policies in accordance with the Company’s Enterprise Risk Management (ERM) responsibility matrix.
+8. Advise the Board with respect to the Company’s policies and procedures, and review and recommend any revisions to the Company’s Code of Business Ethics and Conduct on an annual basis, or more frequently as appropriate.
+Review and discuss with management matters concerning the Code of Business Ethics and Conduct and anti-fraud policies in accordance with the Company’s Enterprise Risk Management (ERM) policy.

-10. Consider any conflict of interest issues between Board members or corporate officers and the Company.
+9. Consider any conflict-of-interest issues between Board members or corporate officers and the Company.

 4. Committee Meetings